SocietyForArtisticResearch/PPLeiden19/structure.md

 * New format will allow us to express and process structure
 * Not only a technical question but a conceptual one
-* We need to find structural concepts we need
+* We need to define structural concepts
 * What is an exposition?

 # Questions